tomplarge/effective-java/Effective Java.md

 	return result;
 }
 ```
-- You can make this more fle
+- Limitation is that both input sets and return set must be the exact same type.
+You can make this more flexible with bounded wildcard types (Item 31)
+-
 ## 6. Enums and Annotations

 ### Item 34: Use enums instead of `int` constants